1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 ---

-#### SG15 Bearings Maintenance
+#### Maintenance

+As the bearings as well as the rods will suffer from metal running on metal and debris can build up, clean the rails and the bearings from time to time.
+Inspect all parts for any visible damage, check if the SG15 wheels are still in the correct position and if they turn well or if maybe a bearing became bad.
-As the bearings will suffer from running along the metal rail and debris can build up, clean the rails and the bearings from time to time.
-After that, add a slight coating of lubrification to reduce the wear and tear due to the fact that metal is running on metal.
+After that, add a slight coating of lubrification to reduce the wear and tear due to the fact that metal is running on metal - I personally use "Super Lube" for that.

-??? example "Lubricating The SG15 Bearings"

-    As the metal SG15 bearings are running along metal rods, it's advisable to clean and lubrificate the system from time to time.

-    I personally would suggest to use some sort of dry lubrification, such as PTFE spray, graphite spray or silicone spray.
-    If you don't have any of this, use a light to medium machine oil.
-    A thin coating of white or lithium grease might also work well.
-    I didn't experiment with different sorts of lubrification at this point yet, so this isn't a 'direct' advise but more a general thought about what should be good to be used in this special case.

-    However, make sure to not use too much lubrification and to not spill any onto the bed or the PSU.
-Also, clean off any old lubrification before adding new one.

 ---